Flight-Free-UK/flight_free_uk_website/source/posts/tossing-out-my-bucket-list.html.markdown

 ---
-published: false
+published: true
-title: Tossing out my bucket list
+title: Tossing out the bucket list
 category: opinion
 date: 2020-03-03T12:41:04.287Z
-cover_image: /images/uploads/macchupiccu.jpg
+cover_image: /images/uploads/machupicchu.jpg
+summary: >-
-summary: Ellen Petry Leanse asks what our travel ambitions mean for the planet
+  Ellen Petry Leanse asks what impact our travel ambitions have on the places we visit and on the planet
 author: FlightFree UK
 read_time_minute: 7
 ---
-*Cover photo by [Don Woods ](https://unsplash.com/@donwoods?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)on [Unsplash](https://unsplash.com/?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)*
+*Cover photo by [Scott Umstattd ](https://unsplash.com/@scott_umstattd?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)on [Unsplash](https://unsplash.com/s/photos/machu-picchu-peak?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)*

 I first saw it in a travel magazine when I was something like seven: Machu Picchu, that breathtaking “Lost City” of the Incas.
 Emerald green and nestled in craggy peaks unlike any mountain I’d seen before: one awestruck gaze and a dream formed.
 “I’ll travel there someday,” I told myself, imagining grassy, timeless earth beneath my feet as I reveled in pyramids of Andean granite against a misty blue sky.